hubdrop/hubdrop.github.io/_posts/2014-01-06-github-limitations.markdown

 ## Teams
 HubDrop has to create github "teams" in order to grant push access to users.
 This is because "drupalprojects" is a github organization.

-Each team can be assigned one of three possible permissions: Pull, Push & Pull, and" Push, Pull & Administrativ"e.
+Each team can be assigned one of three possible permissions: Pull, Push & Pull, and" Push, Pull & Administrative".

 I first created a team called "ProjectName Committers", and then "ProjectName Admins" I was able to create a team with "administrative" privileges, and added the users who can "edit" the project node, but, unfortunately, that does not grant you the ability to add other people to the ).